 Mozilla/5.0 (Windows; U; Windows NT 6.1; en-US) AppleWebKit/532.5 (KHTML, like Gecko) Chrome/22.214.171.1244 Safari/532.5

 Additional System Details

-According to the Private Browsing - Browse the web without saving information about the sites you visit article, "If you save files to your computer while using Private Browsing, those files will not be deleted when you stop Private Browsing...""
+According to the Private Browsing - Use Firefox without saving history article, "If you save files to your computer while using Private Browsing, those files will not be deleted when you stop Private Browsing...""
 So perhaps the employee downloaded a file, then ran it outside of Firefox.